-All students completing a program who wish to have that program conferred (posted on transcript) must apply for graduation.
 Candidates for graduation must file an application with the Registrar by the given deadline per conferral date.
 Spring and Summer Graduation deadline is December 1st.
 Fall Graduation deadline is July 1st.
 Application for Graduation.
 Upon obtaining the application, the student will list all remaining degree requirements, obtain the required approvals, and return the application to the Office of the Registrar.
-Students filing a completed application with the Registrar after the deadline will be charged a late fee.
+The graduation petition fee will be added to the student's account when the application has been processed.
+Students filing a completed application with the Registrar after the deadline will be charged an additional late fee.
 Graduation applications will not be accepted less than one month before conferral.
 A candidate who fails to graduate on the selected date is required to file a new application for graduation and pay a reapplication fee.

 Candidates are cautioned to examine their academic records for accuracy and to verify completion of spiritual formation requirements prior to submitting their Application for Graduation.
 All spiritual formation credit must be completed prior to the student's degree posting date.
 A delay in completion will result in the degree being posted for a subsequent date.
 In addition, candidates for graduation from Jessup must satisfy the faculty as to their fitness for Christian ministry.
 Students may be disqualified from graduation for inappropriate moral, physical, or social behavior.
-For more information, a student should contact his/her Success Coach.
+For more information, a student should contact his/her academic advisor.

-All CLEP, DANTES, and CPL units must be completed by December 31 to be eligible for the commencement ceremony in May, and August 31 to be eligible for the ceremony in December.
+All CLEP, DANTES, and CPL units must be completed by December 31 to be eligible for the commencement ceremony in May.
 All financial obligations must be fulfilled prior to graduation.
 A student may participate in the commencement ceremony with a maximum of six outstanding units.
-If these units are not completed in the term following commencement, then the student must re-apply for graduation.
+If these units are not completed in the summer term following commencement, then the student must re-apply for graduation.